Attendance Credit Loss Overview

 Set Reason Code To

-The “Reason Code” that will be applied to the course.
-This will appear in the student’s record and possibly on the report card to indicate why the student lost credit.
+The “Reason Code” that will be applied to the course's credit loss record.
+This will appear in the student’s Grades tab and optionally on the report card or transcript to indicate why the student lost credit.
 The reasons are district-defined, and the list of codes can be edited via Setup > Codes

 Action(s)